13 Years of High-Quality Plumber Service!

 Some helpful tips because we care

-If you’re looking to fix slow drains, this solution* may be for you.
-Moderately clogged drains can sometimes be fixed without the use of liquid plumbing products by using some household cooking staples.
-Try pouring a half-cup of baking soda down the clogged drain followed by a half-cup of vinegar.
+If you’re looking to fix clogged drains, our solution* may be for you.
+Heavily clogged drains can’t be fixed without the use of liquid plumbing products by using some household cooking elements.
+Pro-Tip- try pouring a half-cup of baking soda down the clogged drain followed by a half-cup of vinegar.
 It’s all right if you see foam start to come back up the drain.
-That simply means the solution is working as it should.
-Let the clogged drain and solution sit for about three hours.
-With a little luck, your water may be flowing freely once again.
+It simply means the solution is working as it should.
+Let the clogged drain and solution sit for roughly 4 hours.
+With a lot of luck, your water might be flowing freely again.

-Remember, plumbing isn’t just water, it’s gas piping too!
-Gas leaks are a dangerous and potentially deadly problem.
-This method* will help you test any suspected leaking gas piping.
-First, mix a small solution of equal parts dish washing liquid and water.
-Next, turn on gas and apply the solution to all parts of your gas piping system with a small paintbrush.
-If you see bubbles forming anywhere on the gas piping or connections, you have a leak.
-Always remember to shut off the gas before making repairs.
-If the leak appears to be around a connection you can try tightening the fitting, but do so carefully!
+Remember, plumbing is not just water, it is also gas piping as well!
+Gas leaks can be very dangerous and potentially a very deadly problem.
+This method* can help you test any leaking gas piping.
+First, mix a medium-sized solution of equal parts of dish washing liquid with water.
+Turn on the gas immediately and apply the solution you made to all of the parts of your gas piping system with a small brush of any type.
+If you see bubbles forming anywhere on the gas piping, you definitely have a leak.
+Remember to turn off the gas before making any repairs.a connection you can try tightening the fitting, but do so carefully!
 Leaking gas piping can be a serious problem and you need to have the pipe or hose replaced immediately.

 We all know someone who has lost an earring or contact lens down the bathroom sink drain.
 This problem is often easily fixed* using an ice cream bucket and a wrench.
 Simply locate the pea-trap below your sink, placing the bucket underneath it to catch any water that may spill out.
 Next loosen the two end nuts you see holding the pea-trap in place and remove the trap.
 Your lost item should be in the trap.
 If it’s not, check your ice cream bucket.
 When putting everything back together, make sure that you don’t have a leaking PVC pea trap connection.
 Not only can it make a mess but if the water level is low enough it can allow sewer gases back into the house.
 For this reason it’s a good idea to run water down the drain before you clean everything up.